itshimelz/admission-bank/README.md

 ## Development

 ### Prerequisites
-- PHP 7.4 or higher
+- PHP 8.0 or higher
-- MySQL 5.7 or higher
+- MySQL 5.7 or higher / MariaDB 10.3+
-- Modern web browser
+- Modern web browser (Chrome, Firefox, Edge, Safari)
-- Node.js and npm (for frontend development)
+- Node.js 16+ and npm 8+
+- Composer 2.0+

 ### Running Locally
-1. Start your local server (e.g., XAMPP, WAMP)
+1. Start your local development server (XAMPP, WAMP, or `php -S`)
 2. Navigate to `http://localhost/admission-bank`
+3. Development settings:
-3. For development, enable error reporting in PHP
+   - Enable error reporting in PHP
+   - Set `APP_ENV=development` in `.env`
+   - Enable debug mode for detailed error messages

+### Development Workflow
+1. Create a feature branch: `git checkout -b feature/your-feature`
+2. Make your changes
+3. Run tests (if available)
+4. Commit with descriptive messages
+5. Push to your fork and create a pull request

-### Code Style
+### Code Style & Standards
-- Follow PSR-12 for PHP code
+- PHP: Follow PSR-12 and PSR-4 autoloading
-- Use ESLint for JavaScript
+- JavaScript: Use ES6+ syntax, ESLint with recommended rules
-- Follow BEM methodology for CSS
+- CSS: BEM methodology with SCSS
+- Database: Use migrations for schema changes
+- Security: Always validate and sanitize user input
+- Performance: Optimize database queries and use caching where appropriate

+### Testing
+- Write unit tests for new features
+- Test across different browsers and devices
+- Verify form validations and error handling
+- Test with different user roles (admin/guest)

 ## Contributing